Quarterly Newsletter

 CURRENT PEACE OFFICER CERTIFICATION AND DECERTIFICATION STATISTICS

-The below statistics include a brief summary of total agency misconduct reports (AMR), case volume, and the top three allegations as of March 11, 2025.
+The statistics below include a brief summary of total agency misconduct reports (AMR), case volume, and the top three allegations as of March 19, 2026.
 For further statistics, please visit the POST Data Warehouse.

 CURRENT CERTIFICATION ACTION STATISTICS